ceetaro/Suitkaise/suitkaise_depr/skglobal/revamped_sk.md

-Revamping SKGlobal to incorporate SKTree (formerly SKRoot).

-we should revamp skglobal to incorporate sktree as an option on how to structure global, xprocess storage. that way, we can use the cleaner, more magical sktree concept that makes directories and files in your project smart global containers.

-- tree system first: a main concern of the old skglobal is that it is over engineered for simpler needs or single process programs.
-- with a design that creates containers for you, you dont have to declare top vs local storage.
--- auto sync automatically happens if there are multiple processes or scripts created through xprocess.
-- isolate skfunction as its core functionality does not depend on skglobal
-- revamp Cereal by splitting into Cereal (for internal xprocessing) and CerealBox (for external, cross language or network communication) (Not yet covered in this MarkDown)

-what is xprocess (and skthreading)? xprocess is suitkaise's process and thread manager. it allows you to create new processes similar to multiprocessing, but also allows you to add tasks to complete when initializing every new process/thread. additionally, it will automatically sync serializable data to other processes (through the process that contains what is right now called "top level storage"). it also automatically handles process crashes or blocks due to errors, is able to report processes' statuses, recall processes, auto create background threads in processes, etc.
+Revamping Suitkaise

 NOTE: code is conceptual, and in the ballpark of what I want it to look like.
 Syntax may be wrong and code may be incorrect.

+what is xprocess (and skthreading)? xprocess is suitkaise's process and thread manager. it allows you to create new processes similar to multiprocessing, but also allows you to add tasks to complete when initializing every new process/thread. additionally, it will automatically sync serializable data to other processes (through the process that contains what is right now called "top level storage"). it also automatically handles process crashes or blocks due to errors, is able to report processes' statuses, recall processes, auto create background threads in processes, etc.

 goal with xprocess (with some other ideas mixed in that are covered below)